-Wednesday, May 15, 1929 was just another busy day at the Cleveland Clinic located on East 93rd and Euclid Avenue.
+Wednesday, May 15, 1929 was just another busy day at the Cleveland Clinic.
 A steamfitter had arrived early that morning to repair a leaky steam pipe in the sub-basement, which had been converted into a storage room for the hospital's x-ray film.
 This routine repair morphed into a national tragedy as the exposed steam came into contact with approximately 3-4 tons of volatile nitrate x-ray film.

 Nitrocellulose film was developed by the Eastman Kodak Company during the late 1880s for use in both the field of medicine, as well as the motion picture industry.
 The Eastman Kodak Company's nitrate film developed a penchant for being highly volatile, unstable and extraordinarily flammable.
 If nitrate film ignites, it becomes extremely difficult to extinguish.
 Immersing burning film in water may not extinguish it, and could actually increase the amount of deadly gas emitted.